ivf-infertility.com home

 HIV-positive male and female partner is unaffected

-• Carefully timed but unprotected intercourse; not advisable because of risk of transmission to the female partner.
+- Unprotected intercourse is not advisable because of risk of transmission to the female partner through infected semen.
 Staszewski (1997) reported 4 out of 92 patients became seropositive.
+It is interesting that some men have substantial virus concentration in their semen, even when they have undetectable blood plasma load with antiretroviral treatment (Vernazza,2000)

 HIV-positive female and male partner is unaffected